flexera-public/policy_templates/cost/azure/savings_plan/utilization/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created.
+- *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
 - *Azure Endpoint* - The endpoint to send Azure API requests to.
 Recommended to leave this at default unless using this policy with Azure China.
 - *Look Back Period* - Number of days of prior Azure Savings Plan usage to analyze.
 - *Maximum Savings Plan Utilization Threshold* - Show Savings Plans with utilization below this value (%).